ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 - ~~Unable to enter macOS 11.0.1 Installer (Whether it is in-system upgrade or USB upgrade)~~
   > It's able to update if you set DVMT pre-allocated by PATCHING BIOS (not set in OpenCore's config.plist).
 See [here](https://zhuanlan.zhihu.com/p/266400995) for the instructions and **thanks @MJYINMC**.
 - Built-in microphone failed to drive
-- Wi-Fi cannot run at full speed
+- ~~Wi-Fi cannot run at full speed~~
+  >  Fixed in [4c4d302](https://github.com/ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/commit/4c4d3026d4b51bca91da50043d3b8b2e989215af) with macOS Monterey 12.
+- System Preferences app crash (or freeze or throw an "Could not load ... preference pane" error) when trying to open the following panes:
+  - Siri
+  - Accessibility
+  - Network
+  - Bluetooth
+  - Mouse
+- Extremely low OS startup speed

 ## Author
 ThrRip